Your donation today can make a difference in the life of a blind or visually impaired individual.

 The Blind Community Center provides programs and classes year round that help enrich the lives of blind and visually impaired individuals.
-Independent craft making, learning to use smartphones for education and mobility, participating in our choir, personal development classes, and a theater class are just some of the programs the Blind Community Center offers.
+Independent craft making, participating in our choir or self-defense classes, and playing games like cribbage, are just some of the programs the Blind Community Center offers.
 Your donation can help improve existing programs and create new programs that can make a difference and offer new opportunities.

 Computers, smartphones, tablets, and more are new technologies that the blind and visually impaired can utilize to assist in leading a normal, active life.
 Often the specialized nature of accessible software and hardware creates a financial barrier to accessing these important tools.
 Even the everyday task of checking your email can be nearly impossible for a blind individual without some form of accessibility technology.
 These technologies offer a way for the blind and visually impaired to communicate with family and friends, complete assignments for schooling, and develop skills necessary for jobs.
 Your donation can help the Blind Community Center to purchase these accessible technologies and make them available to the blind and visually impaired.